-For example, although marketers are wary of Google's move, the tech giant's Privacy Sandbox could still serve as a valuable alternative for ad targeting.
+For example, although marketers are wary of Google's move, the tech giant's Privacy Sandbox and could still serve as valuable alternatives for ad targeting.
 You could also consider strategies or software that can better help you leverage first-party data.

 Additionally, you could also revitalize older strategies, like contextual advertising.
 While third-party data allowed you to place ads directly in front of people who matched certain user profiles, contextual advertising allows you to circulate PPC ads on websites that rank for similar keywords as your ad.
 This way, if you're selling sports apparel, your PPC ad could show up on sports-oriented websites.

 Lastly, to make your brand as safe as possible from future governance or monopoly-related policies, brainstorm even more basic strategies that you can still use to reach your audiences even without cookies, hyper-targeted ads, or mass amounts of data.
 This will allow you to be less vulnerable to technology, even when you can benefit from the latest tracking software.

 Disclaimer: This blog post is not legal advice for your company to use in complying with EU data privacy laws like the GDPR.
 Instead, it provides background information to help you better understand the GDPR.
 This legal information is not the same as legal advice, where an attorney applies the law to your specific circumstances, so we insist that you consult an attorney if you’d like advice on your interpretation of this information or its accuracy.

 In a nutshell, you may not rely on this as legal advice, or as a recommendation of any particular legal understanding.

 Editor's Note: This blog post was originally published in February 2020 but was updated to reflect current announcements from Google in March 2021.